AdithyaSabarishSaravanan/Adithya_Sabarish_repo/Formula_Student_Team_Weingarten_Subteam_Software/readme.md

-# My position in the FOrmula Student Team Weingarten -
+# My position in the Formula Student Team Weingarten -

-- Software subteam leader
+- Software team leader
-- Deputy vice captain for the Drivewrless vehicle.
+- Deputy vice captain for the Driverless vehicle.

-# My contributions for the Drivberless vehicle are:
+# My contributions for the Drivberless vehicle:

 ## Research on Sensor Fusion